max-pio/volcanite/doc/Setup.md

 ```
 cmake -DHEADLESS=ON -DCMAKE_BUILD_TYPE=Release .. && cmake --build . --target volcanite
 ```
-In this case, the GLFW library does not have to be present on the system.
 GPU drivers and the Vulkan SDK still need to be available and Volcanite can only be run with the `--headless` argument.